Upon hearing the word “hemp” most people automatically link it with “marijuana” and refrain from finding out more about the beneficial herb.

 And believe it or not, but many health experts acclaim hemp seed to be “the most nutritionally complete food in the world”.

 Read on to find out the health benefits of this herb.

 Hemp seeds are rich in protein, antioxidants, essential fatty acids specifically omega 3 and omega 6, and insoluble fiber.

 It is also packed with minerals such as magnesium, iron, potassium, calcium, zinc, and phosphorus as well as several microelements.

 By consuming hemp seed oil regularly, users can benefit from:

-Being low in sugar and carbohydrates, hemp seed oil is a great food for diabetic patients as it helps balance sugar levels.
+- Balanced sugar levels being low in sugar and carbohydrates, the hemp seed oil is a great food for diabetic patients as it helps balance sugar levels.